 Further Exploration: What Type of Roofing System will Best Meet Your Needs in Florida?

-There are an array of roofing options available to you, and even the more expensive styles like cedar shakes or slate can be created using less expensive materials while still creating the same look.
-Because these “faux-versions” are typically made out of plastics, rubber, or concrete, they are often more durable than the real thing and can put less weight-strain on the structure of your home.
+There are an array of roofing options available to you, and even the more expensive styles like cedar shakes or slate shingles can be created using less expensive materials while still creating the same look.
+Because these “faux-versions” are typically made out of composition plastic shingles, rubber roofs, or concrete tile roofs, they are often more durable than the real thing and can put less weight-strain on the structure of your home.